marvinbernd/corepy/README.md

 # corepy
-Exercises of the Pluralsight Core Python: Getting Started Course
+Exercises for the Pluralsight Core Python: Getting Started Course